almondtools/stringbench/README.md

 ### <a name="aho-corasick"></a>[AhoCorasick (AC)](https://github.com/robert-bor/aho-corasick)
 AhoCorasick is a popular one-algorithm library that implements the Aho-Corasick algorithm.
 It does not pass the benchmark tests and is therefore excluded from the benchmark.
 Yet waiting very long for a [maintainer statement](https://github.com/robert-bor/aho-corasick/issues/36).
+### <a name="aho-corasick-double-array-trie"></a>[AhoCorasickDoubleArrayTrie (ACDA)](https://github.com/hankcs/AhoCorasickDoubleArrayTrie)
+AhoCorasick is a very fast implementation of the Aho-Corasick algorithm.
+It passed the benchmark without modification.
+The memory consumption does not exceed the memory given by the incubation tests, yet we cannot say how it does compare to the other implementations.

 Participating
 -------------